nextgis/docs_ngcom/source/create.rst

 How to create account (NextGIS ID)
 -----------------------------------

 Before you can start working with your :ref:`Web GIS <ngcom_description>` you need to create an account (NextGIS ID).
-NextGIS ID is required for access to all NextGIS Services, including Web GIS service.
+NextGIS ID is required to access all NextGIS Services, including Web GIS service.

-In order to create an account click `here <https://my.nextgis.com/signup/?next=/webgis/>`_ or press "Create Web GIS" button on the main page of nextgis.com website (see :numref:`NextGIS_main_page_pic`):
+In order to create an account click `here <https://my.nextgis.com/signup/?next=/webgis/>`_ or press **"Create Web GIS"** button on the main page of nextgis.com website (see :numref:`NextGIS_main_page_pic`):

 .. figure:: _static/NextGIS_main_page.png
    :name: NextGIS_main_page_pic